SagarChhabriya/Datacamp/README.md

 # Datacamp

-version = major.minor.patch
+version = major.minor.patch <br>
-patch: bug fixes, issues, or code fix
+patch: bug fixes, issues, or code fix<br>
-minor: for add new features such as class or functions
+minor: for add new features such as class or functions<br>
-major: for a really big change
+major: for a really big change<br>